 - Tourette’s syndrome

 According to a 2015 study, throat clearing is one of the five most common symptoms of tic disorders.
-Their cause is unclear, but these disorders appear to run in families and occur more often in males.
+The cause of these disorders is unclear, but

 - frequent blinking